knite51/workpension-cinema-system-assessment/README.md

-# Cinema Tickets and Reservation System
+# Cinema Ticketing and Reservation System

 This is a command-line application that allows users to purchase tickets for various categories (adult, child, infant) by inputting the ticket type and quantity.
 It validates user input and processes payments and reservations.